Ayehu/custom-activities/Azure/AzureDeleteImage/README.md

 DOCUMENT: https://docs.microsoft.com/en-us/rest/api/compute/images/delete

-MANDATORY FIELDS WHEN CREATE A SNAPSHOT:
+MANDATORY FIELDS WHEN DELETE A SNAPSHOT:

 a.
 TenantID: How to get: Bellow

 b.
 ClientID: How to get: Bellow

 c.
 ClientSecret: How to get: Bellow

 d.
 Resource Group Name: Name of item Resource Group in FAVORITES

 e.
 SubscriptionID: How to get: Bellow

 f.
 Image Name: Name of snapshot optional.

 -------------------------------------------